 Due to the Government of the Republic of the Union of Myanmar's restrictions on the travel of Australian Embassy officials, providing emergency consular assistance to travellers in remote areas may be restricted or delayed.

-You must have a valid Myanmar driver's licence to drive cars and motorcycles in Myanmar.
+You must have a valid Myanmar driver's licence to drive cars or motorcycles in Myanmar.
 It is illegal to drive cars or motorcycles in Myanmar on an Australian or international driving licence.
 If you choose to hire cars, motorcycles or any other motorised vehicle, talk to your travel insurer to confirm if these activities are covered by your insurance policy.

-According to the World Health Organisation (WHO), you are 3.7 times more likely to be killed in a motor vehicle accident in Myanmar than in Australia.
+According to the World Health Organisation (WHO), you are four times more likely to be killed in a motor vehicle accident in Myanmar than in Australia.
 Driving in Myanmar is dangerous because of traffic congestion, aggressive driving practices, poorly maintained vehicles and roads, livestock on the road and the lack of street lighting.
 While Myanmar law requires vehicles to travel on the right-hand side of the road, there is a combination of both left-hand and right-hand drive vehicles in use throughout the country.
 This adds to the already hazardous driving conditions.

 It is common practice for pedestrians to walk on roads.
 A driver involved in an accident with a pedestrian is always considered to be at fault, regardless of the circumstances, and is likely to be detained.
-It is also common for drivers involved in an accident with another vehicle to be detained where there are injuries of casualties.
+It is also common for drivers involved in an accident with another vehicle to be detained where there are injuries or casualties.
 It is illegal to leave the scene of an accident.
 Legal proceedings to resolve traffic matters can be lengthy, and can have implications for a person's visa status.
 Financial settlements are often expected.